 Prerecorded VPS sentences that guide subscribers and non-subscribers through specific VPS functions.
-The VPS supports 3 prompts: (1) System prompts (prerecorded at the factory in English), (2) User 1 prompts, and (3) User 2 prompts.
+The VPS supports 3 prompts: (1) System prompts (prerecorded by the factory in English), (2) User 1 prompts (freely recorded by the Message Manager), and (3) User 2 prompts (freely recorded by the Message Manager).

-Prompts are numbered; the Message Manager can turn off and on the prompts individually. : freely recorded by the Message Manager
+Prompts are numbered; the Message Manager can turn off and on the prompts individually.